 Over the past 20 years, blogging has become so common that there are now 2million blog posts written every day.

-It’s nearly 2017, and if your business runs a regular blog and you want it to attract a good readership, you can’t escape the need for your brand to have a coherent content marketing strategy.
+If your business runs a regular blog and you want it to attract a good readership, you can’t escape the need for your brand to have a coherent content marketing strategy.
 If you are a business with a bigger marketing budget, promoting your blog and driving millions of readers to it may seem easy.

 For businesses with less money to spend, however, it is all the more important to be creative with your marketing strategy.
 How can you amplify your brand message across multiple online channels and reach a national audience with a limited marketing budget?